liquidswrds/csec3330_labs/labs/README.md

 2. Critical interconnections between internal and external systems
 3. Data flow paths and their security implications
 4. Recommendations for improving boundary security

+## ToDo

+- add new lab to identify logical and physical boundaries
+- add new lab to identify data flows
+- add new lab to identify interconnections